What are the different schools of thought for therapy, and what do all the therapy qualifications mean?

 The psychodynamic approach

 This approach focuses on your unconscious thoughts that originate from childhood, and how these are expressed in the way we currently think and behave.
 Based on Freudian thinking, it suggests that our childhood urges emerge from our unconscious later in life, and we are driven to repeat this behaviour.
-Psychodynamic therapy using this approach uses free association encouraging you to share your thoughts freely or anything else that comes to mind, to make the unconscious conscious, and to gain insight into your thought processes.
+Psychodynamic therapy uses free association, encouraging you to share your thoughts freely.
+It aims to make the unconscious conscious, thus gaining deeper insight into your thought processes.

 But what does this mean?

-In a nutshell, this approach explores childhood experiences and unconscious thoughts, aiming to gain insight into current behaviour through free association and understanding the influence of past urges
+This approach explores childhood experiences and unconscious thoughts, aiming to gain insight into current behaviour through understanding the influence of past urges.

 Cognitive behavioural therapy (CBT)

 CBT looks at how you think about the world, and how this affects the way you feel and behave.
 The behaviour we engage in is often learned from our environment when we were younger, and in some cases may have been a coping mechanism to keep ourselves safe.
-As our behaviour is learned we can help ease our discomfort by unlearning negative behaviours through therapy.
-Noticing these unhelpful behaviours and replacing them with new, positive ways of thinking can positively impact our future feelings and behaviour.
+As our behaviour is learned we can help ease our discomfort by unlearning negative behaviours through therapy, redirecting our brains to consider things differently.
+Noticing these unhelpful thought processes and behaviours and replacing them with new, positive ways of thinking can positively impact our future feelings and behaviour.

 But what does this mean?